 Medications aren’t only way to manage arthritis.
-From chondroitin to yucca, these nutraceuticals can work on many levels to relieve discomfort and improve mobility.
+From chondroitin to yucca, these nutraceuticals can work on many levels to relieve discomfort and improve mobility in cats and dogs.

 If you have arthritis, or know someone who does, you’ll recognize how miserable and debilitating it can be.
 Like us, many companion animals also develop arthritis as they age.